hupf/wellenreiter/README.md

 ## Setup

-Rename `.env.production.example` to `.env.production` and adjust the contained environment variables.
+Rename `.env.production.example` to `.env.production` and `.env.production.local.example` to `.env.production.local` and adjust the contained environment variables.

 ## Author